 Running the file decryptors is usually simple.
 Most of the decryptors come with a how-to guide from the tool’s developer (many are from Emsisoft, Kaspersky Labs, Check Point, or Trend Micro).
 Each process may be slightly different, so you’ll want to read the PDF how-to guide for each one where available.

 Here’s an example of the process you’d take to decrypt the Philadelphia ransomware:

-- Choose one encrypted file on your system and a version of that file that’s currently unencrypted.
-Place these two files in their own folder on your computer
+- Choose one encrypted file on your system and a version of that file that’s currently unencrypted (from a backup).
+Place these two files in their own folder on your computer.

-- This process may take quite a lot of time, depending on the complexity of the program
+- This process may take time, depending on the complexity of the program

 - You will get a message in the decryptor UI once the files have been decrypted

 Again, this process may not work, as you may have ransomware for which no decryptor is available.
 Still, given there are many decryptors available, it’s best to go this route before paying money for decryption services and long before considering a ransom payment.

 Backup option: Wipe your system and perform a complete data restoration from a data backup

 Steps 1 and 2 only work when used together.
 If either fails to work for you, you’ll need to follow this step.
 Hopefully, you have a solid and reliable data backup already in place.
 If so, don’t give in to the temptation to pay the ransom.
 Instead, have an IT professional restore your files and system from data backup.

 This is also a reason why bare-metal backup and restoration are important.
 There’s a good chance your IT professional may need to perform the complete bare-metal restoration for you.
 This not only includes your personal files, but your operating system, settings, and programs, as well.
 Windows users may also need to consider a complete system reset to factory settings.